 As part of our work we support a regular meeting of elderly members from the community.
 Through discussions it became clear to us that they had little or no experience of using the internet or social media.
 They did tell us they'd like to learn about it though.

 I contacted the digital champions who were more than happy to attend one of the meetings to introduce themselves and their service.

 A four week programme was developed which included:

 - social media

 - online Barnsley Council services, which included library services

 Feedback after each session was extremely positive with everyone saying they had learned something and confidence had grown when using the internet.
 Numbers attending each session were maintained, and new people joined throughout the programme.

-I feel that the group will access Barnsley Council online services and I will have a laptop available at their meetings from now on to make sure they can do this.
+I feel that the group will access Barnsley Council online services.
+I will have a laptop available at their meetings from now on to make sure they can do this.
 The group have also said that they would like the digital champions to return in the future.

-I would like to thank the digital champions for a really interesting course and already myself and the group have told other groups about this service.
+I would like to thank the digital champions for a really interesting course.
+Already, myself and the group have told other groups about this service.
 I look forward to working with them again in the future."